Given a precious pool called tank and a secondary pool called sink:

 zelta

-process frequently to keep the servers in sync to sinkimize for your expected RPO.
+Run the sentinel process frequently to keep the servers in sync to sinkimize for your expected RPO.

 To safely cutover a VM or container, unmounting it after shutting down.
-Once unmounted or set to readonly, run your sentinel
+Once unmounted or set to readonly, run your sentinel manually to snapshot and sync one last time.

 To cause a VM or container to sync, simply mount and start it.
-Any changes to the instance will increment the written
+Any changes to the instance will increment the written flag, causing the sentinel to snapshot and replicate it.

 On zelta-test-1, we've started inst1, inst2, and inst4.